Ceiling Fan

 Running an aircon all night is comfortable but expensive.
 Running a fan all night barely registers on your bill.
 Here's the actual maths on Singapore's electricity tariff, so you can make the call for your own home.

-The Singapore electricity tariff in 2026 sits around 32 cents per kWh (it floats with global energy prices — check your most recent SP bill for the exact rate).
+For July to September 2026, Singapore's regulated electricity tariff is 31.91 cents per kWh before GST, or 34.78 cents including GST, according to the Energy Market Authority.
+Retail plans differ and the regulated tariff changes quarterly, so check your bill for the rate that applies to you.
 That number is the key to figuring out whether your aircon habit is eating your salary, and whether a ceiling fan would actually save you anything.

 The wattage reality check